Skip to content

 F --> H[Step with highest CRS = failure cause<br/>Minimal edit = validated repair]

 For each step, the framework asks: if this step had been different, would the run have succeeded?
-The score is the change in success probability under intervention (arxiv 2605.25338).
-High CRS means high responsibility.
-This is Pearl-style abduct–act–predict applied to agent traces; the SCM-for-LLM-attribution framing has been formalised more generally (A2P, arxiv 2509.10401).
+The score is the change in success probability under intervention (arxiv 2605.25338); high CRS means high responsibility.
+This is Pearl-style abduct–act–predict applied to agent traces; the SCM-for-LLM-attribution framing is formalized more generally (A2P, arxiv 2509.10401).

 CausalFlow then generates the smallest edit that makes the intervention work.
 The success criterion is mechanical: the edited step plus original downstream replay must produce an accepted outcome (arxiv 2605.25338).
-"Validated by re-execution" is what separates this from log-scanning heuristics whose proposed repairs are never tested.
+Validation by re-execution is what separates this from log-scanning heuristics whose repairs are never tested.

 Each repair yields a contrastive pair usable in two modes: